-Seeing the ordeal the dugongs are going through, the divers tried convincing the fisherman to let them go, as the animals are a protected species.
+Seeing the ordeal the dugongs were going through, the divers tried convincing the fisherman to let them go, as the animals are a protected species.

 “When we left the island, the fisherman agreed to release them,” Lim said.
 But he and the other divers still felt uneasy.
 “But since we were not so convinced he would, I posted the video to social media,” he added.

-In a few hours after the video was posted, the wildlife authorities contacted him, requesting for the exact location where the animals are held, and they set the animals free the next day.
+In a few hours after the video was posted, the wildlife authorities contacted him, requesting the exact location where the animals were held.
+They set the animals free the next day.

-Just a simple, conscientious act by Lim has counteracted the cruelty of the fisherman.
-Most times that it all it takes.
+Just a simple, conscientious act by Lim counteracted the cruelty of the fisherman.
+Most of the time, that’s all it takes.